 How Much Does an Average USAA Auto Insurance Policy Cost?

-If you qualify for a USAA auto insurance membership, you may be curious about how much the average policy costs.
+If you qualify for a USAA auto insurance membership, you may wonder how much the average policy costs.
 Below, we’ll be taking a look at the answer to that very question.
-We’ll also go into who can get insurance from USAA and what factors go into your auto insurance price with this provider.
-You can get an idea of whether this is the right auto insurance provider for your needs.
+We’ll also determine who can get insurance from USAA and what factors affect your auto insurance price with this provider.
+Is USAA the right insurer for you?
+Keep reading to find out.

 A Company Focusing on Solutions for Military Members

 To get a membership with USAA, you will need to be either a retired veteran, an active duty military member, or the child of a member of the United States military.
 All USAA services and products can be used by members of the U.S. Air Force, National Guard and Reserves, Army, Navy, Coast Guard, and Marines.
 Retired veterans and former members with an honorable discharge are also qualified.

 Former spouses of military members who had a USAA insurance policy before being widowed can keep their memberships as long as they have not remarried.
 Children and stepchildren qualify, as do midshipmen and cadets at U.S. service academies.
 Those on ROTC scholarship, in advanced ROTC, or officer candidates within 24 months of a commission can also use USAA insurance.

 How Premiums Are Calculated as a USAA Auto Insurance Member